kanyun157/tuxracer-vr/README.md

 ### OSX:
 * It should compile from source though I havn't tried yet.

+## Gameplay
+Controls are all based on head movements.
+* Look at gui components and wait for a second to select them.
+* Lean left/right to control Tux's direction down the course.
+* Lean back to brake and slow down.
+* Protips:
+  * Don't paddle or brake on ice; Slide for more speed (not easy).
+  * Look down and back up to get more air during a jump.

+## Settings
+* F2 or F9 toggles the window to the Rift and back (ONLY for extended mode).
+* SPACE: recenter the view to the current HMD orientation.
+* Up/Down arrows change the distance behind tux.
+* Right/Left: change the angle above/behind tux.
+* h: cycle through different modes of heads up display.
+ * hud cycles: Off -> World Relative -> FPS toggle -> Stuck to Face -> Off
+* w/s: increase/decrease IPD.
+* a/d: increase/decrease player speed.
+* '1,2,3,4' flip between preset camera positions.
+* F3-F8 toggles display of elements in the course.
+* ESC quits the level.

 ### Compile from source:
 * Dependencies: sdl2 sdl2-mixer sdl2-image ftgl freetype glew git g++
  * apt-get install git libsdl2-dev libftgl-dev libftgl2 libfreetype6-dev libglew-dev libvorbis-dev libjpeg8-dev libpng-dev libsmpeg-dev chrpath